danirus/sphinx-nefertiti/README.md

 <img align="left" width="315" height="333" src="docs/source/_static/img/index-filtering-2.png">

 In the 2nd sample image the user types `fo`, that matches `Fonts`, `Footer links` and `Footnotes`.
-Those three entries were all folded within their sections.While typing the index will show entries that match the input field.
+Those three entries were all folded within their sections.
+While typing the index will show the entries that match the input field.

-After clearing the input field the index displays itself again with the folded and unfolded items the user had selected.

 ##  The TOC on the right side